Comet Section

 AIMS OF THE ALPO COMETS SECTION

-by Carl Hergenrother (ALPO Comet Section Coordinator)
+by Carl Hergenrother (ALPO Comets Section Coordinator)

 Introduction:

-Members of the ALPO Comet Section have been producing quality comet observations since the Section’s formation in 1957.
+Members of the ALPO Comets Section have been producing quality comet observations since the Section’s formation in 1957.
 In turn, the section coordinators have done an excellent job in publishing analyses in the Journal of the ALPO.
 Just in the past year, research articles on the Comets of 2019 and 2020 were published in the Journal of the ALPO.

 Goals of the ALPO Comets Section: